fluxcd/flux2/docs/roadmap/index.md

 # Roadmap

-In our planning discussions for the GitOps Toolkit we identified largely three areas of work:
+In our planning discussions we identified broad three areas of work:

 - Feature parity with Flux v1 in read-only mode
 - Feature parity with the image-update functionality in Flux v1